jakobzhao/geog371/labs/lab01/readme.md

 >
 > **Assigned:** 09/21/2017 | **Due:** `09/28/2017 @11:59pm` | **Points Available** = 50

-Welcome to the lab session of GEOG 371: Web Mapping!
-As the first lab, we will introduce the Digital Earth Lab at Wilkinson 210, download the course material and more importantly, help you get familiar with the major operations on web mapping project management.
-You will start with installing the required software, registering a github account, and learn how to operate several software products, such as Webstorm, Typora, and Git.
-To test your learning outcomes, you will be asked to generate a  repository of your online resume on GitHub.
+Welcome to the lab session of **GEOG 371: Web Mapping**!
+In this lab, we will briefly introduce the Digital Earth Lab at Wilkinson 210, download the course material and more importantly, help you get familiar with the major operations on project management for web mapping.
+In practice, you will start with installing the required software (on your own computer or laptop), registering a GitHub account, and learn how to use several software products, such as Webstorm, Typora, and Git.
+To test your learning outcomes, you will be asked to generate a  GitHub repository to publish your resume on the web.
 Okay, let us get started!

 # 1. Preparations

 ## 1.1 Digital Earth Lab @ Oregon State University

 Digital Earth Lab is a teaching facility primarily for GIS, remote sensing, cartography, numerical analysis, and scientific visualization.
 The classroom is a facility of the OSU College of Earth, Ocean, and Atmospheric Science and is supported by the OSU Media Services.
-The lab was originally funded by a NASA infrastructure grant to Sherm Bloomer (professor & Dean, College of Science) and Nick Pisias (professor & former associate dean of CEOAS).
+The lab was originally funded by a NASA infrastructure grant to Sherm Bloomer (Professor & Dean, College of Science) and Nick Pisias (Professor & former associate dean of CEOAS).
 Digital Earth is located in 210 Wilkinson Hall and is one of the most advanced teaching facilities on the Oregon State campus.
 We have been operational since the beginning of Spring term, 1999.

 The lab generally opens 8am-5pm , a detailed schedule can be found at [http://dusk.geo.orst.edu/de/de_teach.html](http://dusk.geo.orst.edu/de/de_teach.html).
 The manager of the facility is Cory Langhoff.
-If you need afterhours access, contact Cory Langhoff [langhofc@oregonstate.edu](mailto:langhofc@oregonstate.edu), or dial 7-2532 to make arrangements.
-Please ahead of time.
+If you need afterhours access, contact Cory by email [langhofc@oregonstate.edu](mailto:langhofc@oregonstate.edu), or dial 7-2532 to make arrangements.

 ## 1.2 Software Setup

-For this lab, your computer will need to install the following software:
+For this lab, you will use Webstorm, typora and git.
+Also these software products have already been installed in the computers in the Digital Earth Lab, except Typora (but you can always use text editor alternatives, such as Webstorm, Notepad, Brackets, and etc.).
+But I highly recommend you to install all these three.

 - **Webstorm:** A professional web mapping programming development environment ([Click here for the installation instruction](https://www.jetbrains.com/webstorm/buy/#edition=discounts)). and make sure you install the edition **for students and teachers**).
-Check a turoial on install Webstorm at [here](install_webstorm.md);
+Check a tutorial on installing Webstorm at [here](install_webstorm.md);

 - **Typora:** An editor for composing Markdown files ([Click here to download Typora](https://typora.io/)).
 Typora is dedicated to process markdown files.
 It can browse, edit, and even convert markdown files to pdf or word documents; and